dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/intro.md

 [!code-csharp[](intro/samples/cu50/Models/Enrollment.cs)]

-The `EnrollmentID` property is the primary key; this entity uses the `classnameID` pattern instead of `ID` by itself.
+The `EnrollmentID` property is the primary key; this entity uses the `EnrollmentID` pattern instead of `ID` by itself.
 For a production data model, many developers choose one pattern and use it consistently.
 This tutorial uses both just to illustrate that both work.
-Using `ID` without `classname` makes it easier to implement some kinds of data model changes.
+Using `ID` without `Enrollment` makes it easier to implement some kinds of data model changes.

 The `Grade` property is an `enum`.
 The question mark after the `Grade` type declaration indicates that the `Grade` property is [nullable](/dotnet/csharp/programming-guide/nullable-types/).
 A grade that's null is different from a zero grade&mdash;null means a grade isn't known or hasn't been assigned yet.